10 Oct Need window box ideas? Get our new book!

 Our book ships on February 27, 2018, but you can pre-order your copy now Update: Our book is out now!
 You can order your copy right here.

-We’re feeling quite proud of it, and thrilled that we could put a fresh spin on the timeless pursuit of gardening in your window.
+We’re proud of it, and thrilled that we could put a fresh spin on the timeless pursuit of gardening in your window.

 The full title is How to Window Box: Small-Space Plants to Grow Indoors or Out because it demonstrates how to cultivate a mini garden on both sides of your sill.
-Projects range from super easy to somewhat ambitious.
+Window box ideas and projects range from super easy to somewhat ambitious.